 Old Collections, New Analyses: A Study of Archaeological Sites in Acadia National Park

 The cultural heritage of Acadia National Park includes at least 24 known Indigenous archaeological sites.
-Many are coastal shell middens that range from 500 to 3,000 years old and contain materials such as stone and bone tools, pottery, and remains of food and medicines.
-However, knowledge of shell midden sites in the park is incomplete, preventing effective management just as these important markers of past Wabanaki lifeways are threatened by rising sea levels, erosion, and waterfront construction projects.
+Many are coastal shell heaps that range from 500 to 3,000 years old and contain materials such as stone and bone tools, pottery, and remains of food and medicines.
+However, knowledge of cultural shell sites in the park is incomplete, preventing effective management just as these important markers of past Wabanaki lifeways are threatened by rising sea levels, erosion, and waterfront construction projects.

 Though a number of archaeological sites in the park have been excavated, research has been intermittent, with little analysis or interpretation of site contents, or their cultural and scientific value.
-Newsom, a citizen of the Penobscot Nation, will analyze existing material collections from two midden sites in Acadia National Park to chronicle past occupation and use, and generate a baseline data set for future studies of Indigenous peoples and their connections to the region.
+Newsom, a citizen of the Penobscot Nation, is analyzing existing material collections from two midden sites in Acadia National Park to chronicle past occupation and use, and generate a baseline data set for future studies of Indigenous peoples and their connections to the region.

-The findings will contribute to knowledge exchange and communication with Wabanaki tribes and other stakeholders to inform stewardship decisions for cultural resources in Acadia.
+The findings will contribute to knowledge exchange and communication with Wabanaki communities and other stakeholders to inform stewardship decisions for cultural resources in Acadia.
 The National Park Service must consult with Indigenous stakeholders on management of cultural resources.
 Newsom will facilitate consultation between tribal representatives and park officials to inform joint decisions regarding shell midden site management, research, and protection.

 “Dr. Newsom’s approach to integrate archeological data with Indigenous perspectives to interpret the past is ground-breaking research,” said Rebecca Cole-Will, Chief of Resource Management at Acadia National Park.
 “As park service managers, we are responsible for preserving and protecting significant cultural resources while also consulting on a government-to-government basis with affiliated Indian Tribes.
 The results of this novel approach to consultation will fully integrate Wabanaki perspective and provide information to inform stewardship.”